Water Treatment

 • Bacteria-related concerns that require a disinfection plan.

-Treatment is not one-size-fits-all.
+Well water treatment is not one-size-fits-all.
 The same symptoms can come from different causes, and the wrong equipment can waste money without solving the problem.
-Testing helps narrow the issue so the recommendation matches the chemistry and the property’s water use.
+Testing helps narrow the issue so the recommendation matches the chemistry and the Dodge County property’s water use.

 Treatment visuals